-The more automation advances, the more predictions about future work are divided between those who see a "half-empty" future characterized by mass unemployment and those who see a "half-full" future with a happier society and more free time.
+The more automation advances, the more predictions about future work are divided between those who see a "half-empty" future characterized by mass unemployment and those who see a "half-full" one with a happier society and more free time.

 The team examined changes in working hours related to mental health and personal satisfaction in over 70.000 British citizens monitored from 2009 to 2018.